 What little is known about the Ni-Kunni suggests that they have long been absorbed by the Empire and accept their place, even if it is near the low rungs of the Empire’s society.
-The Khanid are a bit unique in that some of the race has split off with its own separate pseudo-kingdom, having seceded in 22762 AD after a botched imperial secession (looked briefly at in Part 3).
-The Kingdom shouldn't be confused with the bloodline, however, and there is still a significant showing of the bloodline in the formal Empire.
-In general, the RP crowd tends to split amongst Royal Houses rather than formal bloodlines, though I wanted to give some background on the bloodlines regardless.
+The Khanid are a bit unique in that some of the race has split off into the Khanid Kingdom, but a significant chunk of the bloodline remains Imperial subjects.
+In general, the RP crowd tends to split amongst Royal Houses rather than the formal bloodlines.
 There are varying degrees of how dedicated to the faith a person is, how much they accept Jamyl’s rule, and how much sympathy they feel for slaves and former slaves.
 That said, Amarr also tend to be friendly towards the Caldari (apparently in an “enemy of my enemy is my friend” type approach), solidified by economic ties.

 PREVIOUS: An Introduction

 NEXT: The Minmatar Republic